Dataplate/dataplate/api/python/README.md

 ## Usage

-For instructions, please refer to the DataPlate Portal.
+For instructions, please refer to the [DataPlate Github](https://github.com/Dataplate)